hassan-salloum/FPGA-GAME-VGA-Connectivity/README.md

 The main idea from this project, is for helping beginner peoples in the FPGA world to:

-    Make a good understanding of the VGA functionality in FPGA of the ELBERT V2 Spartan 3A FPGA , Create a very easy VHDL code for VGA using Xilinx tools, To learn how to make your first game on FPGA
+    To learn how to make your first game on FPGA

 So let’s we start,